asi408-2026/interim-report/pages/2_individuals/3_lim-tze-yee.md

 ![][image5]
 *Fig 3.4.2.2 Front view of the internal layout of the subsystems, with the CubeSat frame hidden*

 Below is the lower fidelity CAD of the CubeSat, used for thermal simulations.
 It was built using dimensions taken from the CAD files used in the aforementioned assembly, with simplications.
-For example, not all components within each subsystem, such as circuitry within PCBs (Printed Circuit Boards) and other minor mechanical features, were fully CAD-ed out as the extra detail did not justify the additional simulation time.
+For example, not all components within each subsystem, such as circuitry within PCBs and other minor mechanical features, were fully CAD-ed out as the extra detail did not justify the additional simulation time.

 ![][image6]
 *Fig 3.4.3.3 Isometric view of the CAD model of the CubeSat with its Solar Panels deployed*